TuanLe2411/Telink_mesh_sdk_VSC/README.md

 # Telink_mesh_sdk_VSC
-SDK for Telink 825x to coding ang building in VScode
+SDK for Telink 825x to coding and building in VScode

 Building tutorial:
   1. Download and set up TC32 toolchain, follow this link: